munimshahriar1/Face-Detection-OpenCV/README.md

 You can train your particular image by placing the relevant image inside the "./src/training_images" folder.

+Run the .py file to use the script.

-Use the .bat file to run the script on Windows Powershell.
+Use the .bat file to run the script on Windows Powershell directly.
+(Note: You might need to change the Python Path and the source code path)

 Use 'q' or 'Q' to terminate the script.